Huamantla: The municipality

 The city of Huamantla is the local governing authorities for surrounding communities, creating a municipality with a territory of 340.33 km2.
-This entity borders municipalities of Terrenate, Altzayanca, Ixtenco, Cuapiaxtla, Xaloztoc, San Jose Teacalco, Tetlanohcan, Tocatlán and Tzompantepec.
+This entity borders municipalities of Terrenate, Altzayanca, Ixtenco, Cuapiaxtla, Xaloztoc, San José Teacalco, Tetlanohcan, Tocatlán and Tzompantepec.
 The government consists of a president, a syndic and seven representatives called regidors.

-Outside of the city there are three main communities: Benito Juárez with 3,150 inhabitants, Ignacio Zaragoza with 4,523 and San José Xocohtencatl with 3,899.
+Outside of the city there are three main communities: Benito Juárez with 3,150 inhabitants, Ignacio Zaragoza with 4,523 and San José Xicohténcatl with 3,899.
 All of these are rural communities with economies based on agriculture and livestock.

 In addition the municipality contains multiple haciendas, most of which have been broken up but some still in operation as private property.
 They include San Cristóbal Lagunas (established 18th century), El Balcón (19th century), Santa Barbara (18th century), La Compañía (17th century), Guadalupe (late 19th century), San Francisco Soltepec (18th century), San Diego Notario (18th century), San Martín Notario (18th century), El Molino (19th century), La Natividad (18th century), San Francisco Tecoac (19th century), San Miguel Báez (19th century), Santa Ana Ríos (18th century), Santiago Brito (19th century), Santo Domingo (19th century), Xalpatlahuaya (18th century), San Antonio Atenco (late 19th century), Xonecuila (late 19th century) and San Pedro El Batán (18th century).

 In the municipality, there are twenty one archeological sites.
 In the Santa Anita neighborhood of the city, there are pre Hispanic columns on private property.

-Geography and environment
+Geography

 The municipality is located in the eastern half of the state of Tlaxcala, in the Central Mexican Highlands.
 It has an average altitude of 2,500 meters above sea level.
 The geography of the municipality has three types of relief.
 About twenty percent is rugged mountain (located in the far north and far south), about thirty percent is semi-flat (located I the north and south and over half which is flat, in the center.
 Its far south is part of the Malinche Volcano.

+Hydrography

 The surface water of the area consists of small streams, most of which run only during the rainy season, running south to north.
 These have created ravines such as those called Tecoac, Xonemila, San Luca and Los Plares.
 Most of the water supply is from underground, accessed through 62 wells.

+Climate

 The climate is semi dry and temperate.
 Most rain falls during the rainy season from May to September with an average annual rainfall of 119.3 mm.
 The warmest months are from March to May and the coldest in December and January.
 The average annual minimum is 5.4 °C and the average annual maximum is 23.2 °C.